znichola/abstract-vm/README.md

 - this cleaned up version has as an option passed in as argument to print it to screen

 - Parsing errors are treated as critical,

+## Stream of thoughts about Parsing vs Lexer/Tokenizer split

+The code so far is split down the Tokenizer to parser.
+The problem is that the parsing is basically already present in the lexer/tokenizer.
+I transform the token stream into something that can aproximativly run, and to do this it's a whole loa of parsing really.
+So how do i make this split more correct and keep the envisioned functionality where i can on the fly fix the syntax tree as much as possible.
+One idea I have is to basically keep the lexer so it just removes any error tokens as comments and add the seperators to provide a simple and correct token stream for parsing.
+And parsing will take care of creating a correct synax things.

+ok new idea.
+I make a thing to export the "AST" in quotes because it's a straight line.
+Stored in a vector.
+But if I can print the ast then I can very simply export it to a file for correcting the syntax.
+And it also means i can do actual parsing because that's what will produce the AST.
+Downside is I'm both rewriting the AST and making the AST at once.
+But this could be ok? hmmm how do i handel comments in the AST? don't want to be dragging them around for the execution structure

 # Parsing